-Believable - is the story told in a way that makes it believable? coincidences work in real life, but if someone gets lucky too frequently, people stop reading.
+Believable - is the story told in a way that makes it believable?
+Coincidences work in real life.
+The randomness of luck is fascinating.
+But if someone gets lucky too frequently in a story, people stop reading.

 Compelling - stories that are structurally sound and faithfully told will still get mediocre reviews if they're not compelling.
 Can you make people feel your truth in their bones?

 Not every work of fiction hits all three.
 You can often get away with just being accurate and compelling.